← Reference Deep-Dives Reference Deep-Dive · 10 min read

 By Kevin, Founder & CEO

 The failure mode is specific and predictable.
 Management teams present a growth narrative during diligence that emphasizes their preferred strategy: geographic expansion, new product launches, channel diversification, or pricing optimization.
-The deal team, under time pressure and lacking independent customer data, incorporates these narratives into the value creation plan.
+The deal team, under time pressure and lacking independent customer data, incorporates these narratives into the value creation plan rather than treating them as hypotheses requiring validation.

 The first 100 days post-close represent the critical window for building the customer evidence base that will guide the entire hold period.
 A structured consumer intelligence sprint during this window produces four deliverables that transform the value creation plan from hypothesis to evidence.